viktorb1/dramatiq_kafka/README.md

 }
 ```

-Write tasks as described in django_dramatiq's documentation and modify settings as shown in `django_example` to get started.
+Write tasks as described in django_dramatiq's documentation (i.e. create dramatiq actors in the task.py files) and modify settings as shown in `django_example` to get started.
+To send messages, view the views.py file for an example